mattrussell2/unit_test/README.md

 **NOTE**
-The file main.cpp is created for you by unit_test - this file has the testing program's main(), so there is no need for you to write a main.
+The file main.cpp is created for you by unit_test - this file has the testing program's main(), so there is no need for you to write a main().
 Instead, think of your test functions as each being its own main.
-When using unit_test, you do **NOT** need to run 'make', create main.cpp, or create a main().
+To be clear, when using unit_test, you do **NOT** need to run 'make', create main.cpp, or create a main().

 ## testing notes